ibembem/52017248_galaxy-morphology-classification/README.md

 # 52017248_galaxy-morphology-classification

-Applied deep learning for classification of images.
-Assignment 1.
+# Assignment 1.
+Task: Define the scope of the project & relevant resources

 # Galaxy Morphology Classification